 The rich ingredients in chocolate can eventually go rancid, particularly if exposed to heat or light.

-Trust your nose completely on this decision.
+Trust your nose on this one.

 Baked Goods With Dairy Spoil Fastest